-Jason M. Hatfield was born in Maryville, Missouri.
-He attended the University of Arkansas in Fayetteville, Arkansas, and obtained a Bachelor of Science pre-medicine degree in Microbiology in 1991.
+Jason M. Hatfield attended the University of Arkansas in Fayetteville, Arkansas, and obtained a Bachelor of Science pre-medicine degree in Microbiology in 1991.
 In 1992, he began working on his Master of Science degree in Food Science and completed his Master's Thesis in 1994.
 The research he performed while obtaining his degree was later published in the Journal of Food Quality, titled Minimizing Color Degradation in Blush Wines.
 He began law school while finishing his Master's Thesis and graduated from the University of Arkansas School of Law in 1997.

-Jason is a member of the Arkansas Trial Lawyers Association and has been elected by his peers to serve a fourth term on the Board of Governors.
+Jason is a member of the Arkansas Trial Lawyers Association and has been elected by his peers to serve a fifth term on the Board of Governors.
 He currently serves on the Legislative Committee and is a member of the Golden Gavel Club.
 He has previously served as Chairman of the Listserve Committee and served on the Amicus and Membership Committees.
-He has been a Champion of Justice for nine consecutive years and received the President's Award in 2008 in recognition of his outstanding service and dedication to the Arkansas Trial Lawyers' Association.
-Jason has served as President of the Washington County Bar Association in 2012.
+He has been a Champion of Justice for thirteen consecutive years and received the President's Award in 2008 in recognition of his outstanding service and dedication to the Arkansas Trial Lawyers' Association.
+Jason served as President of the Washington County Bar Association in 2012.
 Jason has been a member of the American Association for Justice and Arkansas Bar Association since 1997.
+In 2014, Jason was elected to the Arkansas Bar Association’s House of Delegates.
 He has led continuing legal education seminars on a variety of litigation topics including: workers compensation, premises liability, tractor-trailer wrecks, courtroom technology, and expert testimony.

 Jason is married to Dessa Hatfield.
-He coaches his sons’ basketball teams and he is head coach of the AAO McNair Middle School basketball team.
+He has coached his sons’ basketball teams and is head coach of the AAO Woodland basketball team.
 He also assists with tackle football.
-The family enjoys professional football games, Arkansas Razorback sports, and fantasy football.
+The family enjoys professional football and basketball games, Arkansas Razorback sports, and fantasy football.
 In their spare time they enjoy traveling, swimming, running, and fishing.

 Areas of Practice